MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 - [Enable speech in Web Chat](~/bot-service-channel-connect-webchat-speech.md)
 - [Use Web Chat with the direct line app service extension](~/bot-service-channel-directline-extension-webchat-client.md)
 - [Connect a bot to Direct Line Speech](~/bot-service-channel-connect-directlinespeech.md)

-You can [download the source code](https://aka.ms/BotFramework-WebChat-V4) for the web chat control on GitHub.